West Asia

-Western Asia, also called West Asia or Southwest Asia, is the westernmost region of Asia, as defined by some academics, UN bodies and other institutions.
-It is almost entirely a part of the Middle East, and includes Anatolia, the Arabian Peninsula, Iran, Mesopotamia, the Armenian Highlands, the Levant, the island of Cyprus, the Sinai Peninsula, and partly the Caucasus Region (Transcaucasia).
-The region is considered to be separated from Africa by the Isthmus of Suez in Egypt, and separated from Europe by the waterways of the Turkish Straits and the watershed of the Greater Caucasus.
+West Asia (also called Western Asia or Southwest Asia) is the westernmost region of Asia.
+As defined by most academics, UN bodies and other institutions, the subregion consists of Anatolia, the Arabian Peninsula, Iran, Mesopotamia, the Armenian highlands, the Levant, the island of Cyprus, the Sinai Peninsula and the South Caucasus.
+The region is separated from Africa by the Isthmus of Suez in Egypt, and separated from Europe by the waterways of the Turkish Straits and the watershed of the Greater Caucasus.
 Central Asia lies to its northeast, while South Asia lies to its east.
 Twelve seas surround the region (clockwise): the Aegean Sea, the Sea of Marmara, the Black Sea, the Caspian Sea, the Persian Gulf, the Gulf of Oman, the Arabian Sea, the Gulf of Aden, the Red Sea, the Gulf of Aqaba, the Gulf of Suez, and the Mediterranean Sea.
+West Asia contains the majority of the similarly defined Middle East.
+The Middle East is a political term invented by Western geographers that has historically included various territories depending on political and historical context, while West Asia is a geographical term with more accuracy and consistency.
+It excludes most of Egypt and the northwestern part of Turkey, and includes the southern part of the Caucasus.

-Western Asia covers an area of 5994935 km2, with a population of around 313 million.
-Out of the 20 UN member countries located fully or partly within the region, 13 are a part of the Arab world.
-The most populous countries in Western Asia are Iran, Turkey, Iraq, Saudi Arabia and Yemen.
+West Asia covers an area of 5994935 km2, with a population of about 313 million.
+Of the 20 UN member countries fully or partly within the region, 13 are part of the Arab world.
+The most populous countries in West Asia are Iran, Turkey, Iraq, Saudi Arabia and Yemen.

-In the World Geographical Scheme for Recording Plant Distributions (WGSRPD), Western Asia excludes the Arabian Peninsula.
+In the World Geographical Scheme for Recording Plant Distributions (WGSRPD), West Asia excludes the Arabian Peninsula and includes Afghanistan.
+The Food and Agriculture Organization (FAO) excludes Egypt and includes Afghanistan.
+The United Nations Environment Programme excludes Cyprus, Israel, Turkey, and Iran from West Asia.